 Time Zones

-This free tool shows Time Zones on Google Maps, plus the current time and UTC offset for any location worldwide.
+View a Time Zone Map on Google Maps and show the current time and UTC offset for any location worldwide

 This zoomable Time Zone map shows time zone boundary lines anywhere in the world.
+It shows the full Time Zone name, abbreviated Time Zone name and the official IANA Time Zone Name.
+It also shows the GMT/UTC offset and the time zone name indicates whether Standard or Daylight Savings Time is in effect.
 For U.S. locations, you can also overlay city limits, county lines and state boundaries on the map.

 Quick Tips for using this Time Zones map tool